redwoodjs/redwood/docs/docs/graphql.md

 For more info on a pure GraphQL implementation, [complete GraphQL guides and tutorials are available on graphql.org](https://graphql.org/learn/).

-Redwood in comparison provides a "deconstructed" way of creating your GraphQL API.
+Redwood in comparison provides a "deconstructed" way of creating your GraphQL API:
-- You define your SDLs (schema) in `*.sdl.js` files, which defines what queries and mutations are available, and what fields can be returned
+- You define your SDLs (schema) in `*.sdl.js` files, which define what queries and mutations are available, and what fields can be returned
 - For each query or mutation, you write a service function with the same name.
 This is the resolver
-- We then take all your SDLs, Services (resolvers) and other config - combine it to a GraphQL server and expose it as an endpoint
+- Redwood then takes all your SDLs and Services (resolvers), combines them into a GraphQL server, and expose it as an endpoint

 ## Redwood and GraphQL